kwiatks/climate-change-setup-oxford/README.md

 Your IBM ID can nbe enabled to a large number of facilities - for now you will have had an IBM Cloud instance created for you and linked to your IBM ID.

-Login to the [IBM Cloud console](https://console.cloud.com) with your IBM ID you just created.
+Login to the [https://cloud.ibm.com/login](https://cloud.ibm.com/login) with your IBM ID you just created.

 ## Summary (of what is IBM supplying for this hackathon)